UL All-weather Pants

 While it excites me that the gear I wanted to take shape, I also worried at times.
 I’ve come to realize that the Pertex Shield Pro, the fabric used for our UL Rain series, has a good balance of warmth and breathability.

 But in the end, I decided to release this product because I was thrilled that the answer I had been seeking for many years had finally taken shape and because I truly felt from the bottom of my heart that this fabric would make very interesting gear.

 Choosing the right gear may differ depending on its purpose.
 There is no doubt that this is a garment that active hikers and trail runners have been on the lookout for many years, but it may not be the best fit for those who are not looking to stay highly active while hiking.

 To conclude, I could have used a lighter material, but since I decided to use the name “All-weather,” I wanted to maintain a certain level of durability and strength, as well as a sense of elasticity, so I was particular about the combination of outer and inner fabrics for the garment.
 Ultrasonic welding has also evolved.

 At first glance, you may think, “What’s changed from the UL Rain series?”

 But trust me, they are very different.

 All-weather Activewear: A Novel Product Category

-The UL All-weather Hoody offers overwhelming breathability compared to conventional rainwear.
+The UL All-weather series offers overwhelming breathability compared to conventional rainwear.
 It has evolved into a new product category we call “All-weather Activewear” equally suitable for sunny and rainy days.